PriyanshuPal24/React-Native/BgChanger/README.md

 ## 🚀 Features

-- Change background color on button tap
+- Change background color on button tap.
-- Random color generation using hex codes
+- Random color generation using hex codes.
-- Clean and minimal UI
+- Clean and minimal UI.
-- Great for beginners to understand state and events
+- Great for beginners to understand state and events.

 ---